 If your child has a diagnosis of:

 Student must stay home while waiting for test results.
-If diagnosed, student must not return to school until 5 days after beginning antibiotic treatment.
+If diagnosed positive, student must complete 5 days of antibiotic treatment before returning to school.

 Minnesota State Law requires that all children enrolled in preschool, elementary, or secondary school to be completely immunized or have a documented exemption on file.